lucky20511/Algorithms/list-of-questions/question-list.md

 55. Reverse Words in a String II -- The same with "Reverse Words in a String" but much easier because of less edge cases.

+56. Bitwise AND of Numbers Range -- Need to observe and find out that find the same digits from the left and stop at first different digit.

+57.